modxorg/Docs/en/extras/bxrextra/index.md

 _old_uri: "revo/bxrextra"
 ---

-BxrExtra is base template for creating a new Extra for MODx Revolution.
+BxrExtra is base template for creating a new Extra for MODX Revolution.
 It's based on [modExtra](https://github.com/splittingred/modExtra) from [Shaun McCormick](https://github.com/splittingred).

 ## Setup